sam-ludlow/mame-ao/README.md

 - UI could do with refinement.

 ## Symbolic Links - Save disk space

+When MAME-AO downloads assets it keeps them in a "hash store", this makes keeping account of them very simple, you don’t have to keep grooming a bunch of ZIP files.

+Obviously for MAME to run the ROMs have to be in the right place with the right name, so they need duplicating from the store.
+The best way to do this is use symbolic links, these use virtually zero disk space and point to the actual file in the store, otherwise you have to copy the files wasting diskspace.

 To be able to create symbolic links you have to grant permission.